Castau/LegoCarportProject/README.md

 3) Change the Connector USERNAME and PASSWORD to match your own MySQL username and password (found in the data folder).
 The CreateScriptWithUserInserts script comes with 2 users, an employee and a customer:
     * Employee-login: emp@test.dk with password: 1234
     * Customer-login: cust@test.dk with password: 1234
-4) Clean & build, then run
+4) Clean & build, then run.

 #### Project description